electrode-io/electrode-native/docs/cli/create-api-impl.md

 * This option will be stored and reused during container generation to enforce config initialization

 `--skipNpmCheck`
-* Skips npm check to see if the package already exists
+* Skip the check ensuring package does not already exists in NPM registry
 * **Default** The value defaults to false.

 `--force/-f`